coderfromtha6/line-by-line-paste/README.md

 Install requirements with the following command: pip install -r requirements.txt

-Paste your block of text in input.txt and run the code.
+Paste your block of text in input.txt and run main.py

 Easy!